megavexus/wst_analyzer/readme.md

 # wst_analyzer

-webservice about threat intelligence
+Webservice about threat intelligence

 for run it:

-dependencies
+Dependencies

 ```
 pip install -r requirements.txt